zseder/hunvec/README.md

+## Why use hunvec?

+hunvec is being developed to use neural networks in various nlp tasks.
+Our intention is to support researchers to give them a tool with which one can experiment with different settings to create neural networks.
+It is built upon pylearn2/theano, so recent advances in deep learning, that are supported in pylearn2, will hopefully work out of the box.
+Now it supports basic sequential tagging network based on Natural Language Processing from Scratch paper, Collobert et al. 2011.
+We designed hunvec in a way to be easily reconfigurable (adding, removing layers, testing hyperparameters, new features, like dropout) to test new advances, how good they are in NLP tasks.
+If you have any questions, feel free to use the issues page, or contact us: zseder@gmail.com; pajkossy.katalin@nytud.mta.hu

 ## Sequential tagging

 Library is ready for pos and ner (or any other bieo1 tagged) training. `hunvec/datasets/prepare.py` is doing preprocessing.